sohaamir/neuro_resources/README.md

 ## Research guidance, planning and open research practice
 Getting into a field as complicated and challenging as cognitive neuroscience can be overwhelming.
 These resources are a great guide to organising one's research.
+### Journals/sites
+- [Open Science Framework](https://osf.io/) The Open Science Framework (OSF) is a tool that promotes open, centralized workflows by enabling capture of different aspects and products of the research lifecycle, including developing a research idea, designing a study, storing and analyzing collected data, and writing and publishing reports or papers.
+- [The Journal of Open Source Education](https://jose.theoj.org/) The Journal of Open Source Education is an educator friendly journal for publishing open-source educational materials and software.

+### Guides
 - [The Turing Way](https://the-turing-way.netlify.app/index.html) - Must-read detailed guide on how to conduct research!
 - [The Princeton Handbook for Reproducible Neuroimaging](https://brainhack-princeton.github.io/handbook/index.html) - A great guide for how to conduct reproducible neuroimaging research from the Princeton Neuroscience Institute
 - [ARIADNE](https://igor-biodgps.github.io/ARIADNE/intro.html) A guidebook aimed primarily for early career researchers in the field of life sciences, detailing the process of conducting a transparent and reproducible research project from start to finish.